 One of my childhood fears was wasps.
-By the time I had reached the tender age of 10, I had received my share of stings, including one on the tip of my finger from a black hornet that was particularly painful.
-And then there was My Girl, which not only made me cry, but also fueled my deep fear of bees, wasps, and anything else with a stinger (in My Girl, one of the main characters, a little boy, dies of an allergic reaction to being stung).
+By the time I had reached the tender age of 10, I'd received my share of stings, including one on the tip of my finger from a black hornet that was particularly painful.
+And then there was "My Girl," which not only made me cry, but also fueled my deep fear of bees, wasps, and anything else with a stinger.
+(In "My Girl," one of the main characters, a little boy, dies of an allergic reaction after being stung.)

-Wasps are pest control
+Wasps provide pest control

 To see how this works, watch this video featuring a gardener sharing the useful role wasps played in her yard.

-This is something I never heard before today, but wasps actually help pollinate plants!
+This is something I'd never heard before today, but wasps actually help pollinate plants!
 Honeybees are far more effective because of their hairy legs, but still, considering the alarming health of our bee colonies, we need all the help we can get, and wasps do help pollinate.

 Granted, wasps that are too threatening because of where they are located (such as too near your house) may need to be destroyed.
 If you, or a member of your family, is allergic to them, I would also consider removing any nests top priority.
 When we first moved into our new house, we had very aggressive wasps camped out on our porch and in a grill that was left behind by the last renter.
 Thankfully, a neighbor who shares our backyard with us got rid of them for us.
-There is a time and place to do this, and that was definitely one of them!
+There's a time and place to do this, and that was definitely one of them!
 Because you may also find yourself in a similar situation, my next post will share some thoughts on how to get rid of wasps without using chemicals.